RoyalHaskoningDHV/darrow-poc/README.md

 When creating your own `ModelInterfaceV4` compliant model for onboarding onto the platform, keeping this structure in mind is very useful.
 Below we will go into more depth about how the `ModelInterfaceV4` relates to this rooted tree.

-## `ModelInterfaceV4`: A contract to ensure succesful onboarding
+## `ModelInterfaceV4`: A contract between models and infrastructure
 The `ModelInterfaceV4` is a python _Protocol_.
-That means, it specifies exactly what methods need to be defined, which parameters need to be inputted and what needs to be returned by a class in order to be a Protocol of type `ModelInterfaceV4`.
+That means, it specifies exactly what methods or attributes need to be defined, which parameters need to be inputted and what needs to be returned by a class in order to be a Protocol of type `ModelInterfaceV4`.
 Unlike a _Base class_, it does not allow for inheritance.
 Because of this it also does not allow an `__init__()` method.
 Instead, it is more a recipe to follow.

+To verify if a class follows the contract an `isinstance` check of the form `isinstance(myclass, myprotocol)` can be performed.
+For `ModelInterfaceV4`, we are using a modified version of `Protocol`, called `AnnotationProtocol` from the [`annotation-protocol` package](https://github.com/RoyalHaskoningDHV/annotation-protocol).
+It basically allows for more thorough `isinstance` checks, making all the necessary comparisons.
+An example implementation for how to test `ModelInterfaceV4` compliance can be found in `tests/test_inteface.py`.

+## Proof of concept / example model
+This repository contains an example model adhering to `ModelInterfaceV4`.
+It is an anomaly detection model that takes sensor data as input and replaced anomalies with `np.nan`.
+Of course, the purpose of the machine learning models here is not important.
+Instead, we aim to show how a machine learning model can be onboarded onto the `darrow-ml-platform` (or at least prepared for onboarding by complying to the data contract).

 ## How `ModelInterfaceV4` relates to the __rooted tree__
 When adapting your models to `ModelInterfaceV4` you will come across a lot of custom classes and Enums that in some way relate to the __rooted tree__ data model.
 Let us have a closer look at each of them: